My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 The E Street Band 1972 (L to R): Clarence Clemons, Bruce, David Sancious, Vini 'Mad Dog' Lopez, Danny Federici, Gary W. Tallent

-Next up was “Rosalita (Come Out Tonight),” to become a signature song of Bruce’s live shows and that prophesied his stardom as he encouraged Rosalita to “cut loose her mama’s reins” and implored her daddy to let her go out with him since it’s “his last chance to get his daughter in a fine romance / Because the record company, Rosie, just gave me a big advance.”
-Amidst the pursuit of Rosalita is yet another colourful cast of characters, as we’re told about ‘Little Dynamite’ and ‘Little Gun,’ ‘Jack the Rabbit’ and ‘Weak Kneed Willie,’ and ‘Sloppy Sue’ and ‘Big Bone Billy,’ all made the song read like an adult, urbanized version of some psychedelic children’s story – Lewis Carroll comes to lower Manhattan.
-As Clarence punctuates the swing melody the song rises to a climax, and then a twinkling organ denouement settled the song into the opening of the album’s closing track.
+Next up was, “Rosalita (Come Out Tonight),” soon a signature song of Bruce’s live shows that detailed his prophesy for stardom as he encouraged Rosalita to, “cut loose her mama’s reins,” and implored her daddy to let her go out with him since it was, “his last chance to get his daughter in a fine romance / Because the record company, Rosie, just gave me a big advance.”
+Amidst the pursuit of Rosalita is yet another rich cast of characters, as we’re told about ‘Little Dynamite’ and ‘Little Gun,’ ‘Jack the Rabbit’ and ‘Weak Kneed Willie,’ and ‘Sloppy Sue’ and ‘Big Bone Billy.’
+They all made the song read like an adult, urbanized version of some psychedelic children’s story – Lewis Carroll comes to lower Manhattan.
+As Clarence punctuated the swing melody the song rose to a climax and then a twinkling organ denouement settled the song into the opening of the album’s closing track.

 BS09.jpg

-“New York City Serenade” could very well be my favourite Springsteen song, perhaps as much because it’s so different from his others and counter to everything most people would assume about The Boss’ music.
-It also clocks in as his longest album track at just shy of ten minutes.
-The opening strums of piano strings led to a classical, dramatic piano intro which then blended into the clear picks of an acoustic guitar and the percussive notes of a conga, picking up a laid back groove that oozes gritty, New York cool.
-It’s always intrigued me that typical fans of classic rock, as I’ve come across them, are generally a less sophisticated looking crowd of dishevelled jeans, plaid shirts, Greb Kodiak boots (harkening back to my childhood, here) and unkempt hair – yet listen to rock music routinely drawn from the most sophisticated forms: classical and jazz.
-You can’t judge a book by it’s cover I guess, which at this point certainly applied to the scruffy songwriter from the Jersey shore.
+“New York City Serenade” could very well be my favourite Springsteen song, perhaps as much because it was so different from his others and countered everything most people would assume about The Boss’ music.
+It also clocked in as his longest album track at just shy of ten minutes.
+The opening strums of piano strings led to a classical, dramatic piano intro which then blended into the clear picks of an acoustic guitar and the percussive notes of a conga, picking up a laid back groove that oozed gritty, New York cool.
+(It has always intrigued me that typical fans of classic rock, as I’ve come across them, are generally a less sophisticated looking crowd of dishevelled jeans, plaid shirts, Greb Kodiak boots (harkening back to my childhood, here) and unkempt hair – yet listen to rock music routinely drawn from the most sophisticated forms: classical and jazz.
+You can’t judge a book by it’s cover I guess, which at this point certainly applied to the scruffy songwriter from the Jersey shore.)
 The rest of the song was carried on piano and strings, all courtesy of David Sancious in his last and most significant contribution to Bruce’s legacy.
-It is one of the most beautiful songs ever to grace the grooves of a rock record and concluded an album that should have cemented Bruce immediately as a legendary talent.
-Critics recognized this, but fans were still slow to catch on as the album sold about the same as his debut.
-I’ve seen Springsteen eleven times in concert and he has performed 126 different songs in those shows, but I’m yet to hear this song.
+It was one of the most beautiful songs ever to grace the grooves of a rock record and concluded an album that should have cemented Bruce immediately as a legendary talent.
+Critics recognized this, but fans were still slow to catch on as the album sold about the same as the debut.
+I have seen Springsteen perform 126 different songs live in the shows I’ve attended but am yet to hear this song.
 Some day, some day…

 A Google Street View of 10th Ave and E Street in Belmar, NJ, with a momument of Springsteen's guitar in the background.